supabase/supabase/README.md

 ## How it works

 Supabase is a combination of open source tools.
-We’re building the features of Firebase using enterprise-grade, open source products.
+We’re building the features of Firebase using enterprise-grade and open source products.
 If the tools and communities exist, with an MIT, Apache 2, or equivalent open license, we will use and support that tool.
 If the tool doesn't exist, we build and open source it ourselves.
 Supabase is not a 1-to-1 mapping of Firebase.
 Our aim is to give developers a Firebase-like developer experience using open source tools.

 **Architecture**